 To keep costs down, eat street food for every meal; it’s not just good money sense, it’s an experience you shouldn’t miss when in Vietnam.

-- Transportation: for a short distant, taxi or grab cost around 20,000đ per km.
-With long-distance, trains and bus tickets are the cheapest ones.
-Domestic airfare depends on the season, the booking fees are extremely high during public holiday periods.
+- Transportation: for short distances, taxis or Grab cost around 20,000đ per km.
+For long distances, trains and bus tickets are the cheapest options.
+Domestic airfare varies by season; booking fees are extremely high during public holidays.

-- Tours: the booking fees are various as it depends on the type of tour (daily group tour, private tour, size of your group, special requirement.)… The cheapest one is a daily group tour which costs from 200,000 – 600,000đ.
+- Tours: booking fees vary depending on the type of tour (daily group tour, private tour, size of your group, special requirements)… The cheapest one is a daily group tour, which costs from 200,000- 600,000đ.
 Therefore, 1,000,000đ per day or less is enough for backpackers.

 Here are some tips for using Vietnamese Dong

 - Tipping is not expected in Vietnam, but it’s much appreciated.
-A tip of a few dollars per day, for cleaners staff, porter, driver, waiter or waitress…, is reasonable if you think they have really done a good job of making your trip memorable.
+A tip of a few dollars per day for cleaning staff, porters, drivers, waiters or waitresses… is reasonable if you think they have really done a good job of making your trip memorable.

 - More tips for changing and using money in Vietnam